The Case For Google Stadia

 For the record, the Wasabi controller is the superior color scheme.
 This isn't up for debate.

 So what exactly happened?
-How did I go from a local console purist to somebody who will actively buy a game for Stadia if it releases on the platform instead of another?
+How did I go from a local console purist to somebody who will actively buy a game for Stadia if it releases on one platform instead of another?

 Rewind to late 2019.
 The reveal earlier in the year of Stadia didn't even register on my gaming radar, and it's probably better that it didn't.
 When Google's big reveal of the online-only platform happened at GDC, it didn't send shockwaves through the industry like they were probably anticipating.
 While the idea of playing a game on just about any screen you already own probably sounded great in a boardroom, it didn't quite resonate with gamers.
 Why?